peteroupc/peteroupc.github.io/randomfunc.md

 Generating N `Normal(0, 1)` random numbers, then dividing them by their _norm_ (the square root of the sum of squares of the numbers generated this way, that is, `sqrt(num1 * num1 + num2 * num2 + ... + numN * numN)`) will result in an N-dimensional point lying on the surface of an N-dimensional hypersphere of radius 1 (that is, the surface formed by all points lying 1 unit away from a common point in N-dimensional space).
 [Reference](http://mathworld.wolfram.com/HyperspherePointPicking.html).
 (In the exceptional case that all numbers are 0, the process should repeat.)

+#### Generating Random Points Inside a Ball

+To generate an N-dimensional point inside an N-dimensional ball of radius R, an application can either&mdash;

+- generate N `Normal(0, 1)` random numbers, generate `X = sqrt( S - ln(RNDU01ZeroExc()))`, where `S` is the sum of squares of the random numbers, and multiply each random number by `R / X`, or
+- generate N `RNDNUMRANGE(-R, R)` random numbers<sup>[(3)](#Note3)</sup> until the _norm_ of the N numbers is R or less,

+although the former method "may ... be slower" "in practice", according to a [MathWorld article](http://mathworld.wolfram.com/BallPointPicking.html), which was the inspiration for the two methods given here.

+If the ball is hollow, that is, only points within a range of distances from the center of the ball are allowed, then use either method given earlier to generate a random point for a ball of radius equal to the maximum allowed distance, until the _norm_ of a point generated this way is within the desired range of distances.

 <a id=Binomial_Distribution></a>
 ### Binomial Distribution